 Partner Organization in-kind contributions

-Related Activities:
+Conservations Groups

+Business and Industry

 D1.
 Agency Messaging

 Problem Statement: State and federal agencies play an important role in the public message surrounding PCB.
 The manner in which PCB is presented on many websites does not include the topic of inadvertently produced PCB.
 As a result, the misleading message is that PCB is a “legacy” pollutant that results from the mismanagement of PCB wastes.
 A concerted effort is needed to modify the public information.